 A study of viral structure and replication cycles.
-Upon completion of this course students will: (1) Be familiar with the variation in viral structure and genome as it relates to viral taxonomy; (2) compare and contrast different viral replication cycles; (3) discuss the dynamics of virus - host interactions; (4) describe basic epidemiological patterns of virus infection and transmission; (5) demonstrate basic knowledge of the host response to infecting virus; (6) apply an understanding of viral host interactions to viral diseases and gene therapy.
+Upon completion of this course, students will: (1) describe viral taxonomy; (2) compare and contrast different viral replication cycles; (3) discuss the dynamics of virus - host interactions; (4) describe basic epidemiological patterns of virus infection and transmission; (5) explain the host response to infecting virus; (6) apply an understanding of current aspects of medical virology.